zero-to-mastery/ascii-art/FEATURES.md

 `Error Handling:` Improve error handling by catching specific exceptions.
 For instance, catch the FileNotFoundError and PermissionError to provide more informative error messages to the user.

+`DIY the ASCII_CHARS list`: Create your unique ascii art by DIY the ASCII_CHARS,

 Made `-p/--path` a required CLI param.